x86-potato/QtRV/README.md

 cmake --build --preset prod-build
 ```

-Run the resulting `QTRv` executable from the build output directory.
+Run the resulting `QtMips` executable from the build output directory.

 ## Usage

-1. Launch QtRV and write or open a `.asm` MIPS assembly file (see `tests/add_print.asm` for an example).
+1. Launch QtMips and write or open a `.asm` MIPS assembly file (see `tests/add_print.asm` for an example).
 2. Press **F5** (Assemble & Run) to assemble and execute, or **F10** to single-step.
 3. Toggle **Mode: Pipeline** on the toolbar to switch from single-cycle to the 5-stage pipelined CPU and watch the pipeline panel populate cycle-by-cycle.
 4. Use the **View** menu to show/hide the Register, Memory, Console, and Pipeline docks.